TosbackCgusBridge-Bot/CGUs-versions/Tagged/Privacy Policy.md

 PRIVACY POLICY

-Updated as of August 20, 2019
+Updated as of December 31, 2019

-TAGGED and HI5 (collectively, the "Services") are owned and operated by The Meet Group, Inc. If you have any questions or comments about this Privacy Policy, please contact us at support@themeetgroup.com or here.
+TAGGED AND HI5 (collectively, the “Services”) are owned and operated by The Meet Group, Inc. If you have any questions or comments about this Privacy Policy, please contact us at support@themeetgroup.com or here.
 This Privacy Policy is applicable to all of our Services unless otherwise noted.

 By downloading or using any of our Services you agree to this Privacy Policy and the applicable Terms of Service (for Tagged, click here. and for Hi5, click here).

 When you create a profile on one of our Services, your personal information may be visible also to users of our other Services, and other applications we own, such as Flurv, Boy Ahoy and others.
 You may opt out of this feature in your Settings tab.

 If you are under the age of 18, you may not download or use Tagged or Hi5.
-We do not knowingly collect or maintain personal information from children under age 13.
+We do not knowingly collect, maintain, or sell information from minors under 18.
+We do not knowingly collect, maintain, or sell personal information from children under age 13.

 Parents: If your child is under the age of 13 and has joined any of the Services using a false age, please notify us at support@themeetgroup.com, and we will terminate your child's account and delete all personal information displaying on the Services.
 If you would like to know more about our sites, stored personal information about your child, or how to terminate your child's account, please send your request by mail to Member Services, The Meet Group, Inc., 100 Union Square Drive, New Hope, PA 18938, submit your request here, or email parentcare@tagged.com.
 We will happily respond to all communications from parents with privacy questions or concerns.

 I. What This Privacy Policy Covers